 SEXUALITY ISSUES: In Toulouse, there are organized support groups for gays and lesbians, both at the university, catering to the student population and among local non-profit groups (associations) for the general population.
-Even some of the usual club/bar scene venues cater to the LGBTQ+ community.
+Even some of the usual club/bar scene venues cater to gays or lesbians.